QiaoYinhui/Enzyme-GLM/README.md

 2. Please first install dependencies by `pip install -r requirements.txt`

-3. You should get checkpoints data from here(https:xxx),
+3. You should get checkpoints data from here(https://zenodo.org/records/15868721),
 then ensure they are placed under the checkpoint file: './checkpoint/'.

 # Usage